-The consolidated financial information as of and for the years ended 31 December 2016 and 2015 has, unless otherwise stated, been derived from the 2016 Consolidated Financial Statements and the 2015 Consolidated Financial Statements incorporated by reference in this Base Prospectus (together, the Annual Financial Statements).
+The consolidated financial information as of and for the years ended 31 December 2017 and 2016 has, unless otherwise stated, and except for the below, been derived from the 2017 Consolidated Financial Statements and the 2016 Consolidated Financial Statements incorporated by reference in this Base Prospectus (together, the Annual Financial Statements).
 The Annual Financial Statements have been prepared in accordance with International Financial Reporting Standards, as adopted by the European Union (IFRS), and additional requirements set forth in Act No. 3/2006 on Annual Accounts, as amended (the Annual Accounts Act), Act No. 161/2002 on Financial Undertakings, as amended (the Financial Undertakings Act) and rules No. 532/2003 on Accounting for Credit Institutions.
+Financial information in this Base Prospectus is presented on a consolidated basis unless otherwise indicated.